Applications - Which application should I use?

-MCREB is one of 19 Ontario Colleges that have accepted the Common Ontario College application form.
-Simply complete the MCREB - Common Ontario College REB Application and follow the MCREB online submission process.
-You will need to check with each college you plan to include to verify their submission guidelines for the Common College form.
-The Common College process is not a coordinated review but a way to save researchers from having to complete numerous ethics applications.
+MCREB is one of 19 Ontario Colleges participating in the Multi-college Expert Panel review.
+Simply complete the Multi-college Application and follow the instructions for submission to the Expert Panel.
+You will need to check with each college you plan to include to verify their submission guidelines.
+The Common College process is not a coordinated review but a way to streamline the process to save researchers time.

 Is there a process for conducting research with Nursing Students at Conestoga, Mohawk and/or McMaster? :

 An MMC Coordinated Review is possible when a local researcher wants to conduct research on non local participants (e.g. A Mohawk researcher conducting a study on Nursing students who attend McMaster and who are part of the McMaster Nursing program) or if a researcher wants to conduct research on participants from more than one centre (e.g. A McMaster researcher conducting a study on Nursing students at Conestoga, McMaster and Mohawk).
 The researcher will complete the HiREB General Research Ethics Application , and submit it to the HiREB Ethics Officer according to the HiREB application instructions.
 The HiREB Ethics Officer will coordinate the ethics review process leading up to initial REB approval, however, local REBs remain responsible for ethics approval and continuing review of research that falls under their jurisdiction.

 Before you complete an ethics application, you should know:

 Does my study require ethics approval? :